hongyi18/AxionDarkPhotonSimulator/README.md

 - Well structured and easy to maintain.
 The code blocks for different uses are well documented and separated.
 - Supports different expanding backgrounds.
 One can specify a radiation- or matter-dominated background, or one with transitions between them.
 (In the current setup, the expansion of the universe is not dynamically driven by the matter fields, but is instead treated as a background.)

+## Citation
+If you use this code as part of your research, please cite [arXiv:2507.](...)1 in your work.

 ## Contact
 If you find any bugs, please report them to my email address displayed on [my website](https://hongyi18.github.io/).